For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The fancy packaging of that 'high quality' bacon can convince you it's going to be much nicer, but will you really be able to taste the difference?

-The packaging on supermarket premium brands is designed to tempt you into parting with those few extra pennies, but in reality, your extra cash is mostly just used to cover the cost of said fancy packaging.
+The packaging on supermarket premium brands is designed to tempt you into parting with those few extra pennies.
+But, in reality, you might just be spending that extra cash on the cost of said fancy packaging.

-Downshifting your weekly shop to value brands can save you up to £520 a year.
+Downshifting your weekly shop to value brands can potentially save you hundreds each year.
 Imagine what you could buy with that.

-STS reader David Hamilton, from the University of Sunderland, also suggests staying clear of the 'to go' sections:
+STS reader David Hamilton, from the University of Sunderland, also suggested staying clear of the 'to go' sections:

 Never buy food from the food-to-go section as they have the same food in much larger portions at a cheaper price in other areas of the supermarket.
 For example, pasta pots might be £2 for a small tub but in the main shop they'll have a pot double the size for £1, but maybe without a fork included.